The Hathershaw College: History

+In 2009, The school was the subject of allegations concerning possible breaches of GCSE examination regulations.
+Local media reported claims that some students were removed from examination rooms without authorisation, that class teachers invigilated their own subjects, and that some candidates may have had access to unauthorised materials.
+Examination boards Edexcel and AQA confirmed that they had received complaints and stated that investigations were under way at the time.
+The local authority said it was not aware of any confirmed findings, and the allegations had not been proven.

 On 1 August 2011, The Hathershaw College gained academy status.

 In 2016, the College achieved its best GCSE results to date, with 60% of pupils gaining five A*–C grades including both English and Maths, above both local and national averages.
 This was equalled in 2017, despite the introduction of the new numerical GCSE grading system in Maths and English.

 In April 2016, an Ofsted inspection rated the school as "good".

-In 2025, the school received approximately £1–10 million in funding to upgrade its existing 3G sports pitch into a new 4G facility, enhancing both student and community access to high-quality outdoor sports provision.
+In 2025, the school received approximately £1.5 million in funding to upgrade its existing 3G sports pitch into a new 4G facility, enhancing both student and community access to high-quality outdoor sports provision.

+The school was inspected by Ofsted on 14–15 April 2026; the lead inspector was Lisa Corrigan HMI.
+Accompanying the April 2026 inspection, Ofsted Parent View survey results showed that 61% of respondents would recommend the school to another parent.
+While a majority of parents (57%) agreed that their child was happy at the school, the survey also highlighted areas of significant concern, particularly regarding support for students with Special Educational Needs and Disabilities (SEND), where 55% of respondents disagreed that the school provided necessary support.

+The school was judged to meet the expected standard in attendance and behaviour, inclusion, and personal development and wellbeing, and to require attention in the areas of achievement, curriculum and teaching, and leadership and governance.

+On 1 July 2026, Susie Fraser announced changes to the school uniform policy, due to take effect on 3 September 2026.
+The changes include redesigned ties, with each year group assigned a different colour to allow students’ year groups to be identified more easily.
+The announcement also introduced the role of “Director of Year”, which will be implemented from 3 September 2026.

 Changes in name

 Though an educational establishment in continuous operation from 1955, it has had a number of changes of name: